cloud-gov/cg-site/_kbarticles/2024-12-09-apt-buildpack-cache-issue.md

 ### Potential cache issue with apt-buildpack

-The potential issue involves the `/` directory disk allocation.
-The apt buildpack uses `/tmp` like other buildpacks.
-The `/` directory is allocated approximately 9% of the disk allocation.
-For most buildpacks, this is sufficient as all the possible packages that they could be installing is known with the only variable being the application code.
-The apt buildpack however, can install a vast number of large packages, suchas  the AWS CLI.
-Depending on how many packages are installed and their individual size, the allotted 9% of disk space may not be sufficient.
+The potential issue with the `apt-buildpack` cache involves the `/` directory disk allocation.
+The `apt-buildpack` uses `/tmp` for its cache like other buildpacks.
+In all buildpacks, the `/` directory is allocated approximately 9% of the disk allocation, meaning that the size of the `/tmp` subdirectory cannot exceed that disk allocation.
+For most buildpacks, this disk allocation is sufficient as all the possible packages that they could be installing is known with the only variable being the application code.
+However, the `apt-buildpack` can install an unknown number of packages of variable size, such as the AWS CLI.
+Depending on how many packages are installed and their individual size, the allotted 9% of disk space may not be sufficient, causing application staging to fail.

 ### How to address the issue